yoomoney/db-queue/README.md

 Library contains minimal set of dependencies.
 It requires Spring Framework (spring-jdbc and spring-tx) for interacting with database.
-Other features of Spring ecosystem are not used.
+Other features of Spring ecosystem are not in use.

 # Usage